 The 2024 Integrated System Plan (ISP) and its optimal development path support Australia's complex and rapid energy transformation towards net zero emissions.
-The 2024 ISP Step Change scenario has been identified as the most likely scenario to play out4, so AEMO is proposing to use forecasting data from the 2024 ISP Step Change scenario in the 2025 GPSRR for future projections.
+The 2024 ISP Step Change scenario has been identified as the most likely scenario to play out4, so AEMO will use forecasting data from the 2024 ISP Step Change scenario in the 2025 GPSRR for future projections.

-Consistent with the Transmission Augmentation Information workbook published in June 20245, Table 2 displays each of the major ISP committed, anticipated and actionable projects in the next five years.
+Unless noted otherwise, Table 1 displays each of the major ISP committed, anticipated and actionable projects in the next five years and is consistent with the Transmission Augmentation Information workbook published in August 20245.

-The projects listed in Table 2 were considered to be major augmentations that may impact the contingencies proposed to be studied in the 2025 GPSRR.
+The projects listed in Table 1 were considered to be major augmentations that may impact the contingencies proposed to be studied in the 2025 GPSRR.
 Significant network augmentations will have material impacts on the outcomes of power system studies and therefore were considered in the assessment of future network conditions.
 Announced potential closures of power stations such as Eraring Power Station (2027) and Yallourn Power Station (2028) will also be considered in future studies.
 AEMO does not intend to include augmentations that are determined to not have a significant impact on the proposed contingencies.